gabrielmendes98/clean-arch-react/README.md

 - avoid prop drilling like when using useRouter
 - use more factories
 - refactor api error handling
-- get user from localstorage when start app -> should be on user.provider?

 ## System Requirements Specification